broadinstitute/terra-terms-of-service/versions/2023-11-15/privacyPolicy.md

 *Vendors and Service Providers*

-- We use [various third-party service providers](https://support.terra.bio/hc/en-us/articles/360039434212), such as Google Cloud, Microsoft Azure, and MixPanel, that assist us in providing Terra.
+- We use [various third-party service providers](https://support.terra.bio/hc/en-us/articles/360039434212), such as Google Cloud, Microsoft Azure, AppCues, and MixPanel, that assist us in providing Terra.
 For example, we may use third-party vendors to store and authenticate account credentials, store and analyze system logs, send email communications, and for hosting and storing information collected through our Platform.
 We may need to share your information with these vendors and service providers to enable them to provide these services to us.
 These service providers and vendors are required to only use your information to provide their services to us and in a manner consistent with this Policy.

 *Business Transactions*